Events vary throughout the year and include:

 Thursday Morning – Steeple Men

-Meet frequently in homes in various parts of the city for fellowship and prayer, for the regular discipleship course and for a weekly Chinese Bible study.
-For details about Housegroups, Chinese group or Students groups please visit the appropriate page.More details also available from the church office.
+Meet frequently in homes in various parts of the city for fellowship and prayer.
+For details about Housegroups, or Students groups please visit the appropriate page.More details also available from the church office.

 The grass outside the church has long been a meeting place for the city’s young people.
 By building strong relationships with these young people and committing to them for the long haul, Hot Chocolate aims to increase their self-esteem, knowledge of their gifts, and belief in their own potential.
 It is a place where the young people feel ‘at home’: it is where they belong, where they feel safe, and where want to be.